mercadolibre/ruby-sdk/README.md

 1. This SDK is just a thin layer on top of an http client to handle all the OAuth WebServer flow for you.

-2. There is JSON parsing.this SDK will include [json](http://rubygems.org/gems/json) gem for internal usage.
+2. There is JSON parsing. this SDK will include [json](http://rubygems.org/gems/json) gem for internal usage.

 3. If you already have the access_token and the refresh_token you can pass in the constructor